 - The role of UNESCO’s Intergovernmental Committee in matters of restitution and repatriation – Dr Andrzej Jakubowski, University of Opole

-- Art crime and recovery – DC Sophie Hayes, Metropolitan Police
+- Art crime and recovery – Sophie Hayes, Detective Constable, Metropolitan Police

-- Fakes and forgeries of art and manuscripts – Dr Nicholas Herman, University of Pennsylvania
+- Fakes and forgeries of art and manuscripts – Dr Nicholas Herman, Curator at the Schoenberg Institute for Manuscript Studies, University of Pennsylvania Libraries

-- Authenticity disputes – Roland Foord, Stephenson Harwood LLP
+- Authenticity disputes – Roland Foord, Partner, Stephenson Harwood LLP

 - Developments and practice in the law of treasure – Crispin Oliver, barrister and coroner

-- Artist/dealer disputes – Adam Jomeen, Art Law Studio Ltd
+- Artist/dealer disputes – Adam Jomeen, Founder, Art Law Studio Ltd

-- Posthumous art, law and the art market – Sharon Hecker and Peter J. Karol to discuss their new book published with Routledge (2021)
+- Posthumous art, law and the art market – Dr Sharon Hecker and Professor Peter J. Karol to discuss their new book published with Routledge (2021)

 To book a spot, CLICK HERE.